-The first step to curing sweet potatoes lasts about 10 days, and the second step lasts about six weeks.
+The first step for curing sweet potatoes lasts about 10 days, and the second step lasts about six weeks.

 This first step for curing sweet potatoes heals any damage that occurred to the tubers during harvest so they store longer.
-It also kicks off the sugar production process to give you sweeter tubers.
+It also kicks off sugar production to give you sweeter tubers.

 For this step, the ideal scenario is an 85-degree room with 85% humidity.
 What?
 You don’t have that?!

-My easy solution for years running now is this: take plastic grocery bags, punch a few holes in them, and fill them with a single layer of tubers in each bag.
+My solution for years now is this: Punch a few holes in plastic grocery bags and fill them with a single layer of tubers in each bag.
 Tie the bags closed and put them in your sunniest, warmest window.
 This creates a sort of greenhouse effect.